shaun-saisi/MT5-Notifier/README.md

 # MT5-Notifier
-This is a short piece of code that will notify you based on your trade setup when your entry level is approaching for you to come and manually take your trade
+This systemis designed using qwen3 llm which should be stored locally on your machine.
+The frontend enables you to input screenshots of your trading charts.
+Qwen will analyze them and give you an output that you will place in your reasonging model for your trades.